 DC has a rich and unique jazz history, which it owes to its many historic venues in the U Street corridor.
 The U Street corridor was the site of the ragtime-to-jazz transition around the late 1910s.
 Thanks to an influx of visiting performers, the jazz thoroughfare became so popular it earned the moniker “Black Broadway,” a name devised by actress and singer Pearl Bailey.
 Everyone from Billie Holliday and John Coltrane to Miles Davis and local product Duke Ellington made the rounds at nearby clubs like Lincoln Theatre, Howard Theatre and the literally underground Bohemian Caverns.
 Relive the street’s heyday with DC Jazz Festival, and relish the revival.

-With 63 different venues to choose from, there’s no shortage of places to see a DC Jazz Festival performance.
+With 80+ different venues to choose from, there’s no shortage of places to see a DC Jazz Festival performance.
 Now what’s left is deciding the kind of vibe you want.
 Recall the glory years of the U Street corridor at the recently-renovated-to-its-‘30s-era-splendor Howard Theatre or the intimate Bohemian Caverns.
 If you prefer something Downtown, set a date at The Hamilton Live, which seats 300 and has two bar areas that can hold another 200 folks.
-Adventurers will also want to make it out to H Street NE, which in addition to the Atlas Performing Art Center also houses the site of a year-round jazz favorite, HR-57.
-The club was named after the legislation that established jazz as an American art form.
+Adventurers will also want to make it out to H Street NE, which houses the Atlas Performing Art Center.

 Plenty of restaurants and nightclubs also are getting involved, like JoJo Restaurant and Bar, Tryst, Café Bonaparte and Georgia Brown’s.